ETHproductions/crayon/README.md

 # Crayon

 Crayon is a stack-based programming language based on a 2-dimensional output canvas.
-More spec will come soon, then code sometime later.
+More spec will come soon, then an interpreter sometime later.

 ## Spec